project-origin/documentation/architecture.md

 DataHubService also exposes a few API endpoints to fetch metering points, measurements, and GGOs, and to create publicly available disclosed datasets.

+To enable importing of data, users must onboard to DataHub via DataHubService.
+This process submits an authorization which allows DataHubService to import data for a consumer thus make it available to the rest of the platform.

 DataHubService is [open-source and can be found on GitHub](https://github.com/project-origin/datahub-service).

 # <a id="account-service">Accounts service</a>